Starting a medical practice is no easy task, but it can be an extremely rewarding professional step.

-As with any business opportunity, creating a checklist for starting a new medical practice before you really get started is an essential step to opening your own medical practice.
+As with any business opportunity, creating a checklist for starting a new practice before you get started is an essential step to opening your own medical practice.

 While a medical practice is subject to stricter regulations than other types of businesses, it is still a business.

-Creating a business plan is important for two reasons.
-This plan allows you to put your ideas into writing in order to determine whether your plan to start a medical practice is really a lucrative venture.
+1. This plan allows you to put your ideas into writing in order to determine whether your plan to start a medical practice is really a lucrative venture.

-The financial portion of the business plan will also assist with your pursuit of funding for the practice.
+2. The financial portion of the business plan will also assist with your pursuit of funding for the practice.
 Banks and investors need to see that you have thoroughly researched the financial needs of new medical practices.

 Opening a medical practice is a business move that requires you to be extremely diligent about covering yourself when it comes to insurance.

 Malpractice insurance is just one of the types of coverage that you must hold to keep your practice from experiencing potential loss.

 The unique challenge that you will face when starting a medical practice as opposed to a traditional business is the need to obtain credentials.

 It is essential to ensure that you and the payor understand the contracts that you establish.

-Software offers an ideal solution when you want to keep your practice streamlined and running smoothly.
+Using productivity software offers an ideal solution when you want to keep your practice streamlined and running smoothly.

-Follow the tips outlined in our medical practice checklist above to make it a positive experience that will also be a profitable one.
+Follow the tips outlined above to make it a positive experience that will also be a profitable one.